I Have to Sign What? Healthcare in Transition

-Healthcare in Transition
+Insurance in Healthcare Transition

-Healthcare transition, like all other aspects of transitioning to adult care and services, can be difficult.
-However, if teenagers and families plan ahead for healthcare changes that occur when a child becomes an adult, things can go smoothly and be successful.
-Here are some resources and information for making the health care transition to adult care successful and seamless.
+Healthcare transition, like all other aspects of transitioning to adult community living, employment, and services, can be difficult.
+However, if teenagers and families plan ahead for the healthcare changes that occur when a child becomes an adult, things can go more smoothly and successfully.
+Here are some resources and information to help make the transition to adult care effectively and give young adults more confidence and self-assurance.

-There are two main components for individuals transitioning from pediatric (children’s) to adult health care.
+There are two main components for individuals transitioning from pediatric (children) to adult health care:

-• New medical providers and systems, including changes in insurance.
+• New medical providers and systems, including changes in insurance

-• The young adult’s new responsibility to be in charge of their own health care.
+• The young adult’s new responsibility of being in charge of their own health care

 Health Insurance and Providers

-For individuals on Medicaid, Medicare, or private health insurance, eligibility, cost, and what services are covered may change.
+Whether an individual is on Medicaid, Medicare, or private health insurance, eligibility, costs, and covered services may change.

-• To apply or renew for Apple Health, go to the Health Plan Finder website.
-Even if an individual is not eligible for fully subsidized healthcare, the Health Plan Finder can reveal some low-priced options.
+At 18, Washington youth are required to apply for or renew Apple Health by going to the Health Plan Finder website.
+Even if an individual is not eligible for fully subsidized (paid) healthcare, the Health Plan Finder can reveal some low-priced options.

-• For young adults on their parents’ private insurance, they will have coverage under their parent’s plan until they are 26, at which time they will need to apply for their own health insurance.
-The Health Plan Finder can help you find affordable options, including Apple Health.
+Young adults who are on their parents’ private insurance will be covered under their parents’ plan until they are 26, unless the young adult works and are covered through an employer-based plan.
+When they turn 26, if they are not working and are not covered by SSI/SSDI, DDA/DDCS services, or any other disability based supports, they will need to apply for their own health insurance.
+Again, the Health Plan Finder can help you find affordable options, including Apple Health.

 Taking on Responsibility for Health Care and Decisions

 Healthcare is just one of many new responsibilities that young people take on as they become adults.
-Parents can avoid overwhelming a teen with new obligations, beginning with giving younger teens options and increasing tasks to help them adapt to this change.
+Parents can avoid overwhelming a teen with new obligations, by beginning with giving younger teens options and increasing tasks to help them adapt to this change.
 There are several resources for families and youth to use in this transition:

-• Family to Family has a youth-written curriculum about Transitioning to Adult Doctors for individuals with disabilities that can help teens start their medical transition journeys.
+• Family to Family has a youth-written curriculum about Transitioning to Adult Doctors to help teens start their medical transition journeys.

 • Charting the LifeCourse™ was created by families to help individuals and families of all abilities and all ages develop a vision for a good life, including their health care.